 Fake GPS GO is quite easy to install and available for Android 6.0 and higher.
 To use it, follow the following steps:

-- Use the play button in the bottom right corner of your screen to enable the fake GPS setting
+- Go back and press the play button again to enable the fake GPS setting.

 iTools’ Fake GPS Location*

 Follow these steps to spoof your location on iOS with iTools:

 - Open the program and select “Free Trial“.